Keyboard shortcuts

 • <body> is a text-entity string to be included as the body of the HTTP request.

-Currently, the headers expression must evaluate to a compile-time constant though this may change to allow dynamic computation in a future version of SuperSQL.
+Currently, the headers expression must evaluate to a compile-time constant though this may change to allow run-time evaluation in a future version of SuperSQL.

 Combining Data